Javan myna: Description

 The Javan myna is mainly black.
-The wings are brownish-black, and the primaries have white bases, displayed in flight as a striking white wing bar, along with a white tail bar.
+The wings are brownish-black, and the primary feathers have white bases, displayed in flight as a striking white wing bar, along with a white tail bar.
 The undertail-coverts are white.
 There is a short crest on the forehead.
 Its beak, legs and feet are yellow.
 The eyes are lemon-yellow.
 The immature is browner.
 Its length is 21–23 cm.
 Its weight is about 100 g.